 After the invasion, early in December 1983, a remaining Cuban diplomat, Gaston Diaz, sold off most of the contents of the hilltop Cuban Embassy at Morne Jaloux on Grenada - according to journalist Montalbano "fans, furniture, wine glasses, a coffee set, a color television, and a sea-green Honda Accord, license number P4751."
 A Cuban radio operator had gathered his equipment and made a quick exit, leaving Diaz solely responsible for assuming the remaning temporary tasks.

 What belonged to Cuba, Diaz claimed, included construction equipment and "the asphalt spreader featured on the cover of the 1983 Grenada telephone directory," Montalbo reports.
 At Pearl's Airport was a damaged Cuban airliner, the AN-26, which Diaz had valued at between 2 and 10 million, according to two reports.
 The plane is described as a Soviet-built twin-engined turboprop airliner.
 The plane needed repair with spare parts in order to be flown back to Cuba.
 Permission was denied.
-The plane sits at Pearl's Airport to this day.
+The plane sat at Pearl's Airport.

 If you have additional information, corrections or comments, please email at the address below.